lukeleisman/github-help/getting-started.md

 The `-m` option lets you add a message, in this case that a typo was fixed, describing whatever changed in this update.
 You can read more about commits [here](https://stackoverflow.com/questions/43970559/what-is-exactly-meaning-of-commit-command-in-git)

-Finally, you can push your changes to the remote repository:
+Finally, you can push your changes to the remote repository (main specifies the main branch):

 ```
 git push INMASWk1 main